 A Keyword, you may recall from this post, can be a single word or a string of words or a phrase that you type into Google or Amazon when looking for a solution to your pain point.
 As an author, keywords are, well key, to getting found in a search.

 WHEN DO YOU START MARKETING YOUR BOOK?

 Dave suggests the day you start writing the book is the day you start marketing it.
 This will help you identify your target market and learn their language.
-Knowing this is like the difference between using the term resume and curriculum vitae.
+Knowing this is the difference between using the term resume and curriculum vitae.
 If you use one and not the other, you may miss out on half of your market.

 The more specific you can be the better your chances of finding your target market which will help you convert and connect.

-Once you’ve identified your audience, Dave says from a marketing standpoint that trying to market your book everywhere is a really bad idea.
+Once you’ve identified your audience, Dave says from a marketing standpoint than trying to market your book everywhere is a really bad idea.
 In his experience, you will get nowhere quick and probably super frustrated along the way.

-Instead, focus on the places where your audience hangs out and be laser focused on your specific market.
+Instead, focus on the places where your audience hangs out and be laser-focused on your specific market.